alexvonhafften/accountingApp/README.md

 3. setup the environment variables.
 If you want to be able to send emails, you must also configure EMAIL_USERNAME, and EMAIL_PASSWORD to point to your desired account, currently set up for a gmail acccount.
 See App.rb send_email function for configuring different mail servers.
 	SESSION_SECRET is requried for multiple users.
 Create your own random string, we use 64 characters in the live app.
+    We are using the 'dotenv' ge mfor handling environment variables.
+Setting ENV vaiables is done in a .env file in the root directory.
+You will have to create this yourself, .gitignore will skip this file for security reasons.
     ```
     EMAIL_USERNAME=youraccount
     EMAIL_PASSWORD=yourpassword